doggybootsy/hidden-disc-docs/README.md

 If you have any suggestions or find any issues, feel free to open a PR!

+**Note that nearly every topic covered in this document is against Discord's Terms of Service.**

 ### Credits
 - [Dolfies](https://github.com/dolfies/)
 - [MeguminSama](https://github.com/MeguminSama/)